Zemon-tech/Genzy/docs/deployment.md

-# Deployment Guide for Genzy
+# Deployment Guide for Haven

-This guide will walk you through deploying your Genzy application with Cloudflare Pages (frontend) and Railway (backend).
+This guide will walk you through deploying your Haven application with Cloudflare Pages (frontend) and Railway (backend).

 ## Prerequisites